tbreloff/Unums.jl/README.md

 `| signbit | exponent | fraction | ubit | exponent size - 1 | fraction size - 1 |`

-The first 3 fields are similar to floating point representation, but with flexible sizes.
+The first 3 fields are similar to floating point representation, but allowing the exponent and fraction to have flexible sizes.

 The `ubit` (uncertainty bit) signifies whether the number is an exact or uncertain: